ramblingsofadev/docs/console.md

 Before you can use the example command, you must register it so that the `Application` knows about it.
 Your command handler should be wrapped in a parameterless closure that will return the handler.
 This allows us to defer resolving a handler until we actually need it.
 This is especially useful when your handler is a class with expensive-to-instantiate dependencies, such as database connections.

-> **Note:** If you're using the configuration library, refer to [its documentation](application-builders.md#component-console-commands) to learn how to register your commands to your app.
+> **Note:** If you're using the application builder library, refer to [its documentation](application-builders.md#component-console-commands) to learn how to register your commands to your app.

 ```php
 use Aphiria\Console\Application;